-When I started managing people in my early 20s, I tried to micromanage their work.
-The more I tried to be involved in every detail—i.e., the more I tried to do their work on my own—the more distrust I showed.
+When I managed people in my early twenties, I tried to micromanage their work.
+The more I tried to be involved in every detail—i.e., the more I tried to do their work on my own—the more distrust I demonstrated.

-Every great leader has this skill.
-In fact, I don’t know a single great leader who is also a great micromanager.
+Every great leader has this skill—I don’t know a single great leader who is also a great micromanager.

-Trust isn’t something that just happens, though.
-You have to develop your trust muscle.
-To do so, one must relinquish control.
-Simply, let it go.
+Trust isn’t something that just happens: you must develop your trust muscle by relinquishing control.
+Let it go.

-Sure, people will fail; they will let you down.
-That’s inevitable You can let those failures disappoint you, or you can let them help you grow.
+Sure, people will fail: they will let you down—that’s inevitable You can let those failures disappoint you, or you can let them help you grow.
 One failure isn’t the end of the world.
-Over time, the people who repeatedly succeed will solidify the trust you’ve placed in them, and the people who consistently fail will lose your trust altogether.
+The people who repeatedly succeed will solidify the trust you’ve placed in them; the people who consistently fail will lose your trust altogether.